-Great Lakes Dredge & Dock Corporation (GLDD) announced that it has been awarded a $122 million contract for deepening of the Miami Harbor by the U.S. Army Corps of Engineers.
-With further options of contract expected to be awarded by January 31, 2014, the project value will go up to $206 million.
+In May 2013, Great Lakes Dredge & Dock had announced that it had been awarded a $122 million contract for deepening of the Miami Harbor by the U.S. Army Corps of Engineers.
+The deal had options of further contracts, which were expected to be awarded by January 31, 2014.

-Dredging on this project is slated to begin in the fourth quarter.
-The project will deepen the Port of Miami channel to minus 50 feet and will equip the port to accommodate the next generation post-Panamax vessels that will transport cargo through the expanded Panama Canal starting in early 2015.
+The project was begun in the fourth quarter of 2013.
+It entails the deepening of the Port of Miami to 50 or 52 feet and to equip the port to accommodate the next generation post-Panamax vessels that will transport cargo through the expanded Panama Canal, starting early 2015.

-Great Lakes reported earnings per share of 1 cent in the first quarter of 2013, which stood at half the year-ago quarter’s earnings and fell short of the Zacks Consensus Estimate of 5 cents.
-Weak results at the demolition segment offset improved performance in the dredging segment.
-Total backlog as of the first quarter end stood at $417 million, down from $449 million as of 2012 end.
+Great Lakes reported earnings per share of 2 cents in the third quarter of 2013, reversing the year-ago quarter’s loss of 9 cents.
+The increase was due to strong performance in the dredging segment.
+Total backlog as of the quarter-end stood at $606 million, up significantly from $505 million as of the prior-year quarter end.